 close-up photo of a roll

-• Sprinkle the yeast over the warm water and leave it for five minutes.
-Add honey, salt, and egg and stir until combined.
+• Make the dough: Add honey, salt, and egg and stir until combined.
 Add the flour and mix until the dough comes together.

-• You can knead the dough by hand, but I used my stand mixer fitted with the dough hook attachment.
+• Knead the dough: You can knead the dough by hand, but I used my stand mixer fitted with the dough hook attachment.
 This cuts down the kneading time.
+Just knead the dough until it’s elastic.
+If it’s sticky, you can add a little more flour, but don’t add too much.

-Once the dough is doubled in size, divide it into 12 equal parts and form each into a dough ball.
+• Divide into rolls: Divide it into 12 equal parts and form each into a dough ball.
 Place the dough balls in a prepared baking pan, cover it with a towel and let them rest for 20 minutes.

-Before you bake the rolls, combine some honey with butter and brush it on top of the rolls, which will give them a little bit of a glossy finish.
+• Brush with honey butter: Before you bake the rolls, combine some honey with butter and brush it on top of the rolls, which will give them a little bit of a glossy finish.

 photo of a bread roll